 The price tag is up there

-Plus, the makers are so confident you’ll love this program that they’re offering a 2-Week Sample, which is something you don’t see everyday.
+Plus, the makers are so confident you’ll love this program that they’re offering a free trial offer, which is something you don’t see everyday.

-There are several active ingredients in Animal Cuts, which include caffeine, tea extracts, hoodia gordonii, DMAE, uva ursi, coffee bean and other plant extracts.
+There are several active ingredients in Animal Cuts, including caffeine, tea extracts, hoodia gordonii, DMAE, uva ursi, coffee bean and other plant extracts.

 Does Animal Cuts work?